 10. Avoid fixating on the person

 Being in a new relationship gives you a heady feeling.
-The attraction for each other is apparent, and the desire to be a part of each other’s life is strong.
+The attraction for each other is apparent, and the desire to be a part of each other’s lives is strong.
 Sometimes, the infatuation can turn into an obsession.
 Before you know it, you may be stalking their social media pages, incessantly calling/texting them, giving them late-night calls, and constantly thinking about them.

 11. Be mindful of your relationship’s direction

 It is good to take a relationship slowly, but you should also keep in mind where and how you want it to go.
 Do you want a casual partner who shares similar interests, or are you looking for a long-term relationship that culminates into marriage?
-It could take a while to reach a point, but it is essential to take baby steps in the direction where you want it to go.
+It could take a while to reach a particular point, but it is essential to take baby steps in the direction where you want it to go.

 12. Wait before introducing them to your family